The HERMES Recoil Detector: Energy Measurement and Calibration

 For protons stopped in the outer SSD layer as well as for protons with too low momentum to reach the SFT layers, the momentum is reconstructed using just the energy deposits in both SSD layers.
 In this momentum region the quality of the momentum reconstruction is therefore directly related to the precision of the energy calibration.
 In the first iteration, the energy calibration is obtained via the energy deposits for protons and deuterons that are stopped in the outer SSD layer and for protons that punch through this layer.
 The left panel of figure~\ref{fig:SSD_dEE} shows the energy deposit in the inner SSD layer versus the energy deposit in the corresponding outer SSD layer after a correction for the incident angle.
 The curves in the panels show the results of a Geant4 simulation~\cite{GEANT4:2003,GEANT4:2006} with protons that penetrate the sensors under an angle of $90^{\circ}$, i. e., they represent the theoretical energy deposit.
 At a momentum of about $125\unit{MeV}$, a proton has sufficient energy to punch through the inner SSD layer and reach the outer layer where it is stopped.
 For momenta above approximately $145\unit{MeV}$ protons also punch through the outer layer.

 The comparison of the distribution shown in the left panel of figure~\ref{fig:SSD_dEE} with the theoretical values is used to obtain the absolute energy calibration for all sensor sides.
 This is shown in the right panel of figure~\ref{fig:SSD_dEE} in which the most probable values of a Landau distribution convoluted with a Gaussian, obtained from fits to the distribution of energy deposits in the inner SSD layer versus the energy deposit in the outer SSD layer, are presented.
 The fit results for each combination of an energy deposit measured on one side of an inner sensor with an energy deposit measured on one side of an outer SSD sensor are then used in a combined fit to the theoretical curves.
-This is shown in figure~\ref{fig:SSD_CalFit} for one specific combination of inner and outer sensors.
+The overlap between the proton and deuteron bands for particles passing through both SSD layers could lead to a bias in the absolute energy calibration, which is taken into account by assigning lower weights to these data points in the combined fitting procedure.
+The procedure is shown in figure~\ref{fig:SSD_CalFit} for one specific combination of inner and outer sensors.
 The deviation between the measured data and the theoretical energy deposition clearly indicates a non-linear detector response.
 In order to compensate for this non-linearity the energy deposits of clusters in the inner and outer layers are expressed by

 respectively, where $ADC^{\mathrm{cluster}}$ are the sums of ADC values in a cluster, $\Delta E$ are the calibrated energy deposits and $f$ is a function of four parameters describing two connected polynomials.
 The function is constructed such that there is a smooth transition at the connection point and that the behavior is quadratic (linear) for $ADC^{\mathrm{cluster}}$ values below (above) the connection point.
 In this way, non-linearities in the region of low $ADC^{\mathrm{cluster}}$ values can be corrected, while there is still stable behavior for large values of $ADC^{\mathrm{cluster}}$.